CityOfZion/neo-mon/README.md

 ## Overview:

-NeoMon is a tool for monitoring the status of popular RCP Nodes and REST endpoints on the Neo network.
+NeoMon is a tool for monitoring the status of popular RPC Nodes and REST endpoints on the Neo network.

 ## Install, Build and Run